For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 Explore your repayment options

-One of the biggest mistakes people make when repaying student loans is not exploring all of the options available to them, this is because, more often than not, they are not aware of the options open to them.
+One of the biggest mistakes people make when repaying student loans is not exploring all of the options available to them.
+This is because, more often than not, they are not aware of the their options.
 Why?
-Because the loan servicing companies handling the loans do not do a good enough job of informing people of their options.
+Because the loan servicing companies handling the loans do not do a good job of informing people of their options.
 Is it possible that this is just an unfortunate oversight across the board?
 Maybe.
 Do they stand to gain from keeping the general public in the dark?
 Absolutely.

 A common example of the way these loan servicing companies work: A recent grad struggling to find work starts getting the several hundred-dollar bill to start repaying her federal student loans.
-She knows she can’t afford it so she goes to either the Department of Education website or more likely the website of the private company contracted with handling her loans to investigate her options.
+She knows she can’t afford it, so maybe she goes to the Department of Education website, but more likely the website of the private company contracted with handling her loans to investigate her options.
 What she is likely to find are links to deferment and forbearance in plain view.
 Thinking her problem is solved she will likely choose one of these options and put off her debt until she can actually afford it, having also increased it by thousands of dollars.
-What she didn’t know is that she could have switched her repayment options, gotten on an income based repayment plan and lowered her monthly payments to as low as $0 depending on her circumstances.
+What she didn’t know, is that she could have switched her repayment options to an income-based repayment plan.
+She could have lowered her monthly payments to as low as $0, depending on her circumstances.

 After extensive study, the Consumer Financial Protection Bureau (CFPB) discovered rampant mishandling of loan services, most frequently in the form of not informing debtors that they qualify for lower payments.
-In fact, the majority of the problems that make up what is referred to as the Student Loan Crisis can be traced back to the failure of loan servicing companies to adequately disseminate this vital information to their debtors.
+In fact, the majority of the problems that make up Student Loan Crisis can be traced back to the failure of loan servicing companies to adequately disseminate this vital information to their debtors.